trebor/soul-bound/rfc.md

 * Implementations have freedom to innovate and optimize
 * Different communities can build diverse solutions while maintaining compatibility
 * Core security properties are preserved across all implementations
+* Malicious implementations cannot break the system unless they can break the cryptographic primitives

 ## **1.3 Scope**